Ziggythe1st/Ziggythe1st/README.md

 ## 🚀 About Me

-- 🔭 I’m currently working on HuntTheAceReactVersion
+- 🔭 I’m currently working on **self-made Seattle sports tracking app**, designed to track player stats, team performance, and live game updates.
-- 🌱 I’m currently learning more about Redux and state management.
+- 🌱 Through this project, I’m learning about **data management, API integration, and real-time data visualization**.
+- 💡 I’m also deepening my knowledge of **Redux** for state management, RESTful API design, and responsive UI patterns.

 ## 📊 GitHub Stats